SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 ![image](/Images/wordpress/2017/03/image.png)

-&nbsp;&nbsp;&nbsp; • The Xamarin Core module (C#/.NET Xamarin)
+    • The Xamarin Core module (C#/.NET Xamarin)

-&nbsp;&nbsp;&nbsp; • Android SDK for target builds
+    • Android SDK for target builds

-&nbsp;&nbsp;&nbsp; • Android NDK (native dev kit) for target builds
+    • Android NDK (native dev kit) for target builds

-&nbsp;&nbsp;&nbsp; • Optionally, you can also install the Microsoft Visual Studio Android emulator
+    • Optionally, you can also install the Microsoft Visual Studio Android emulator

-This will give you all the components you need for getting up and running with Android using the MonoGame Android template.&nbsp; However, Android is a very fragmented platform and in all likelihood, you may need several projects or deployments in order to meet your distribution goals, such is the world of Android today.
+This will give you all the components you need for getting up and running with Android using the MonoGame Android template.
+However, Android is a very fragmented platform and in all likelihood, you may need several projects or deployments in order to meet your distribution goals, such is the world of Android today.

-My best advice is to survey the markets you want to deploy your game in to, gather the different API types and versions you will need to support those (as well as the capabilities of each device) and plan from there.&nbsp; Having too few supported device types likely will mean too few installs to be profitable.
+My best advice is to survey the markets you want to deploy your game in to, gather the different API types and versions you will need to support those (as well as the capabilities of each device) and plan from there.
+Having too few supported device types likely will mean too few installs to be profitable.
 Too many will mean you have a huge headache to maintain your game.
 If you follow the earlier advice for setting up a multi-platform project, this overall overhead will be greatly reduced, but it will always be a battle to keep up to date.

 > P.S. if you can, avoid the Google device emulator and you will keep some sanity in reserve for when you desperately need it.
-That thing is just a nightmare sadly.&nbsp; Use the Microsoft Android emulator instead, provided your machine can support running it (min 8GB memory required), else use physical devices for test.
+That thing is just a nightmare sadly.
+Use the Microsoft Android emulator instead, provided your machine can support running it (min 8GB memory required), else use physical devices for test.

 Another service to also think about using is either the Xamarin Test Cloud or the recently announced Azure Mobile test ([http://mobile.azure.com](http://mobile.azure.com)).
 These platforms will test your android project on as many devices as you with and give you a full range of stats for how well it runs and what issues the devices may have.
 The new Azure solution is currently in preview so it is free to use for now, so check it out while it is free.